berniebear/trec_is/README.md

 - Retrain skip-thought on additional data
 - Change labels in data file according to the [changes in 2019](http://dcs.gla.ac.uk/~richardm/TREC_IS/2019/2019Changes.html)

+### Apr 26 Discussion

+Junpei:

+- Get event-wise result for random forest and XGBoost
+- Get ensemble result (use **Weighted Majority Algorithm** as a simple baseline)
+- Image feature
+- BERT use CLS and multi-layer
+- Neural models

 ### Apr18 Discussion

 Junpei: